 Summer Planning for Fall

-Students will begin the school year in distance learning.
-This comes based on the trajectory of COVID infections in King County, feedback from staff and families, and conversations with our neighboring school districts and our priority of the health and safety of students and staff.
+Students will began the school year in distance learning based on the trajectory of COVID infections in King County, feedback from staff and families, and conversations with our neighboring school districts and our priority of the health and safety of students and staff.

 We have learned from your feedback and our experience last spring.
-Our Academics workgroup is developing a significantly improved distance learning program that includes:
+Our Academics workgroup is developed a significantly improved distance learning program that includes:

 - Live instruction via zoom